-Canaccord operates a correspondent brokerage services operation under Pinnacle.
+The Company operates a correspondent brokerage services operation under Pinnacle.
 Pinnacle provides secure and confidential fully integrated clearing and settlement, administrative, trading and research services to other brokerage firms.
-The development of Pinnacle was a natural extension and application of Canaccord's substantial investment in its information technology and operating infrastructure.
-Canaccord's management believes that with the segregation of the Canadian securities industry into groups (bank or foreign-owned large dealers; large, full-service independent dealers; and an increasing number of small boutique and specialized dealers) there is significant growth potential for Pinnacle to provide correspondent brokerage services to the dealers in the boutique and specialized dealer category.
+The development of Pinnacle was a natural extension and application of the Company's substantial investment in its information technology and operating infrastructure.
+The Company's management believes that with the segregation of the Canadian securities industry into groups (bank or foreign-owned large dealers; large, full-service independent dealers; and an increasing number of small boutique and specialized dealers) there is significant growth potential for Pinnacle to provide correspondent brokerage services to the dealers in the boutique and specialized dealer category.

-The Corporate and Other segment also includes operations and support services such as front and back office information technology (IT), compliance and risk management, operations, legal, finance and other administrative functions.
-The information technology team maintains and supports Canaccord's front and back office information technology systems.
+The Corporate and Other segment also includes operations and support services such as front- and back-office information technology (IT), compliance and risk management, operations, legal, finance, and other administrative functions.
+The IT team maintains and supports the Company's front- and back-office IT systems.
 The compliance department is responsible for client credit and account monitoring in relation to certain legal and regulatory requirements.
 The operations group carries out all activity in connection with processing securities transactions including trade execution and settlement of securities transactions.
 They are also responsible for the custody of client securities.
 The finance department is responsible for internal financial accounting and controls, and external financial and regulatory reporting and compliance.

-Operations and support staff, on March 31, 2014, numbered approximately 316.
-Most of these employees are located in Canaccord's Vancouver and Toronto offices.
+Operations and support staff, on March 31, 2015, numbered approximately 324.
+Most of these employees are located in the Company's Vancouver and Toronto offices.

-Canaccord's front office information technology systems include applications for providing and enhancing client service and increasing the effectiveness and information access capabilities of Canaccord's Advisory Teams, investment professionals and fund managers, and advisors as well as Canaccord Genuity professionals.
-Canaccord's back-office information technology systems include applications for information and transaction processing, control systems and management information reporting.
-All information technology systems are supported by an overall network architecture comprised of hardware, software and key relationships with strategic service providers.
+The Company's front-office IT systems include applications for providing and enhancing client service and increasing the effectiveness and information access capabilities of the Company's Advisory Teams, Investment Professionals and Fund Managers, and Advisors as well as Canaccord Genuity professionals.
+The Company's back-office IT systems include applications for information and transaction processing, control systems, and management information reporting.
+All IT systems are supported by an overall network architecture comprised of hardware, software and key relationships with strategic service providers.
 For more information, please refer to the Information Technology section.

-Canaccord's risk management and compliance activities include procedures to identify, control, measure and monitor Canaccord's risk exposure at all times.
-These principal risk areas relate to market risk, credit risk, operational risk, and other risks.
+The Company's risk management and compliance activities include procedures to identify, control, measure and monitor the Company's risk exposure at all times.
+These principal risk areas relate to market risk, credit risk, operational risk and other risks.
 For more information, please refer to the Risk Management section.